 The panel will decide the allocation of residency places by assessing:

 Dance Base recognise that there are significant barriers to working in the dance sector and that these challenges are experienced more acutely by those facing marginalisation and deep-rooted systemic injustice.
 As part of our on-going commitment to support artists who have this lived experience and ensuring that we support the full vibrancy of the dance sector in Scotland, we guarantee that at least one of our residencies each year will go to a lead artist who identifies as a member of the Black, Indigenous and People of Colour communities and that at least one will go to a lead artist who identifies as d/Deaf or Disabled.
 This is a minimum but not a limit.

-Artists are invited to identify if they are part of these communities on the Residency Cover Sheet and this will be brought into the decision panel making as the residencies are allocated.
+Artists are invited to identify if they are part of these communities in their application form and this will be brought into the decision panel making as the residencies are allocated.

 Our Residency programme is open to artists at any stage of their career and we welcome applications for proposals at all levels.

 Applicants are asked to provide a budget and rationale for their expenditure.
 Dance Base will not set a limit for what they can apply for but will provide clear best practice guidance on rates of pay and provide a list of what additional support Dance Base can offer in-kind (e.g. technical equipment).
 Dance Base will endeavour to cover the budget as proposed but may outline activities that we cannot fund and ask for an amended budget to reflect this.

 As part of the week, each residency artist will be invited to share their practice with their peers, the public and the sector if this is suitable for them to do so.

 As an idea, sharings could take the form of: